Yahoo Messenger: Usage

+Criticism

 Yahoo!
 Messenger users were subjected to unsolicited messages (SPIM).
 Yahoo's primary solution to the issue involved deleting such messages and placing the senders on an Ignore List.

 As of 2007, it was estimated that at least 75% of all users who used Yahoo chat rooms were bots.
 Yahoo introduced a CAPTCHA system to help filter out bots from joining chat rooms, but such systems generally do little to prevent abuse by spammers.

 Security

 On November 4, 2014, the Electronic Frontier Foundation listed Yahoo!
 Messenger on its "Secure Messaging Scorecard".
 Yahoo!
 Messenger received 1 out of 7 points on the scorecard.
 It received a point for encryption during transit, but missed points because communications were not encrypted with a key the provider didn't have access to (i.e. the communications were not end-to-end encrypted), users couldn't verify contacts' identities, past messages were not secure if the encryption keys were stolen (i.e. the service did not provide forward secrecy), the code was not open to independent review (i.e. the source code was not open-source), the security design was not properly documented, and there had not been a recent independent security audit.

 The British intelligence agency Government Communications Headquarters (GCHQ)'s secret mass surveillance program Optic Nerve and National Security Agency (NSA) were reported to be indiscriminately collecting still images from Yahoo webcam streams from millions of mostly innocent Yahoo webcam users from 2008 to 2010, among other things creating a database for facial recognition for future use.
 Optic Nerve took a still image from the webcam stream every 5 minutes.

 In September 2016, The New York Times reported that Yahoo's security team, led by Alex Stamos, had pressed for Yahoo to adopt end-to-end encryption sometime between 2014 and 2015, but this had been resisted by Jeff Bonforte, Yahoo's senior vice president, "because it would have hurt Yahoo's ability to index and search message data".